Our famous pie shop is open with a unique Pie Shack for any takeaway orders.

-Kick back and enjoy your order alongside the river Inver with sea loch views.
+Kick back outside and enjoy your order alongside the river Inver with sea loch views

 See our full range of pies here